 - Dark Cloud Cover is a strong bearish reversal pattern that only appears after an established uptrend.

 - It consists of two candles.
-The second, bearish (red/black) candle must open above the prior bullish (green/white) candle.
+TThe second, bearish (red/black) candle must open above the close of the prior bullish (green/white) candle.

 - The pattern signals a major momentum shift from buyers (Bulls) to sellers (Bears).